wildfly-extras/wildfly-mcp/wildfly-mcp-server/README.md

 - `port`: The port the WildFly server is listening on.
 Optional, `9990` is used by default.
 - `name`: Optional deployment name.
 By default ROOT.war is used.
 - `path`: Required path to the deployment content.

+## Available prompts

+Prompts are pre-built complex questions that you can invoke from your chat bot.

+### wildFly-prometheus-metrics-chart
+Build a table and chart from WildFly prometheus metrics.

+### securityAudit
+WildFly, security audit.
+Analyze the server log file for potential attacks.

+### wildFly-resources-consumption
+WildFly and JVM resource consumption status.
+Analyze the consumed resources.

+### wildFly-deployment-errors
+WildFly deployed applications, identify potential for errors.

 ## Example of questions to ask to the WildFly server